 - Lima beans are more traditional so why not try those instead of Edamame?

-- Use any type of green instead of the spinach or leave it out all together.
+- Use any type of green instead of spinach or leave it out altogether.

 - Add heavy cream at the end to create a heartier version.
-Let is simmer for a few minutes to thicken.
+Let it simmer for a few minutes to thicken.

 Ingredients